-If you have missed those crispy Cheez It crackers since going gluten free, I am so excited to share my newest recipe with you.
-These cheesy, crispy Gluten-Free Cheez Its crackers taste just like the real thing!
-They are flaky and light and full of flavor!
+If you have missed those crispy Cheez Its since going gluten free, I am so excited to share my newest recipe with you.
+These crispy gluten free Cheez Its taste like the real thing.
+I created this recipe to use just a few simple ingredients, and you can make a batch in 30 minutes.
+You can even use cookie cutters if you prefer to shape these crackers.

 I also have delicious recipes for Gluten-Free Sourdough Crackers and Seed Crackers if you love to make crackers!